nfort/gopher-bot/README.md

 ALLOWED_HOST_LIST = *
 EOF
 ```
-1. Для всех репозиторий, где вы хотите использовать gopher-bot, откройте настройки webhook репозитория и создайте новый `Gitea` webhook (Trigger On and Branch filter depend on what you would like to use, of course)
+1. For each repository where you want to use gopher-bot, open the webhook settings and create a new Gitea webhook:
-    * Target URL: URL на котором развернут gopher-bot, вместе `/hook` сегментом (`http://gopher-bot:8080/hook`)
+    * Target URL: The URL where gopher-bot is deployed, with the `/hook` segment (`http://gopher-bot:8080/hook`)
     * HTTP Method: `POST`
     * POST Content Type: `application/json`
-    * Secret: the secret your [config](#config) contains
+    * Secret: the secret your config contains
     * Trigger On: Custom Events...
       * Pull Request Events
         * Pull Request
         * Pull Request Synchronized
     * Branch filter: `*`
     * Active: ✅
-2. Добавить пользователя gopher-bot c токеном c правами на repo
+2. Add the gopher-bot user with a token and repository rights.
-2. Добавить пользователя gopher-bot в репозиторий
+2. Add the gopher-bot user to the repository
-3. Установите gopher-bot
+3. Install gopher-bot

-Можно выполнить установка двумя способа: Docker или бинарник
+Installation can be done in two ways: via Docker or using a binary.

 ### Docker

-На машине выполнить команды, указав gitea_host, token пользователя gopher-bot и secret
+On the machine, execute the commands, specifying gitea_host, the gopher-bot user token, and the secret:

 ```bash
 docker volume create gopher-bot_config